nettilor/FlowTools/README.md

     - run "conda install conda-forge::pysimplegui"
 #### 2. Running the script
 - Open your terminal
-- run "python /path/to/script.py" (on Mac you can drag and drop the script file after writing "python " in the terminal and it will add the right path for you) a menu will pop up asking you for the required inputs.
+- run "python /path/to/script.py" (on Mac you can drag and drop the script file after writing "python " in the terminal and it will add the right path for you) \
+A menu will pop up asking you for the required inputs.